Performance By Carter Hayes April 14, 2026 10 min read

 Michelin Pressure Examples

-Tire Model Cold / Hot (PSI)
+Tire Model Position Cold PSI Hot Target PSI

-Power Performance Cup 30.5 / 33–36 (F) 18.9 / 23–26 (R)
+Power Performance Cup Front 30.5 33–36

 Pirelli, Dunlop, Bridgestone

 For Pirelli, Dunlop, and Bridgestone slicks, set your cold pressures from the manufacturer’s specs and aim for their published hot ranges after a proper warm-up.
+These are illustrative starting points — compound-specific guidance may differ.
+Always confirm against the manufacturer’s current race support documentation for your compound and class.

 1. Pirelli Diablo Superbike: cold 30.5 PSI; hot target 32–36 PSI after a session.

 2. Dunlop KR106/KR108: cold 30.5 PSI; heat to 80°C for 60 minutes, hot target 33–38 PSI.
+The target range varies by compound — consult Dunlop’s race support chart for your specific compound.

 3. Bridgestone V02/V03 (120/70-17 front): cold 33 PSI; heat to 80°C for 45 minutes to reach hot spec.